climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

 * Report_generation
    - Boolean: 1 (=yes) or 0 (=no)
    - Usage: User option to generate a .PDF report for each case study.
-Available with the Matlab Report Generator.
+Available only when running simzoning from Matlab command line ( MATLABR2022b, and the toolboxes: Deep Learning, Mapping, Matlab Report Generator, Statistic and Machine Learning).
+If the user adopts the compiled version simzoning.exe, Report_generation should be set to 0.
    - Example: "Report_generation":1,

 ### Paths